RIPE-NCC/ripe-database-documentation/docs/10.Authorisation/02-Using-the-Authorisation-Methods.md

 ## API Keys

 API keys are a new way to authenticate updates in the RIPE Database.
-They are associated with a user’s RIPE NCC Access account, and are intended to help you script (automate) updates to the RIPE Database.
+They are associated with a user's RIPE NCC Access account, and are intended to help you script (automate) updates to the RIPE Database.
 If you only use webupdates then you don't need API keys!

 To create an API key, login to [Webupdates](https://apps.db.ripe.net/) using RIPE NCC Access and choose API keys from the left-hand menu.
 Then click Create an API Key.
 When the key is created you will see a popup.
 You must copy the API key details as they will only be shown once.
 Store the copied credential securely.